FlyingFathead/youwhisper-cli/README.md

     conda deactivate
 }
 ```
-(Note that in the function above, it's assumed that your `youwhisper` is located at `$HOME/youwhisper/` (a.k.a. underneath the user's home directory, in a sub-directory named `youwhisper`.)
+(Note that in the function above, it's assumed that your `youwhisper-cli` is located at `$HOME/youwhisper-cli/` (a.k.a. underneath the user's home directory, in a sub-directory named `youwhisper-cli`.)

 ## Usage

-Run `youwhisper` with the URL of the video from the supported streaming platform:
+Run `youwhisper-cli` with the URL of the video from the supported streaming platform:
 ```bash
 ./youwhisper.py <Video-URL>
 ```